Create an index in Azure AI Search

 Document keys

-In Azure AI Search, a document key must be a string, and it must originate from unique values in the data source that's providing the content to be indexed.
-A search service doesn't generate key values, but in some scenarios (such as the Azure table indexer) it synthesizes existing values to create a unique key for the documents being indexed.
+In Azure AI Search, a document key is a string, and it must originate from unique values in the data source that's providing the content to be indexed.
+As a general rule, a search service doesn't generate key values, but in some scenarios (such as the Azure table indexer) it synthesizes existing values to create a unique key for the documents being indexed.
+Another scenario is one-to-many indexing for chunked or partitioned data, in which case document keys are generated for each chunk.

 During incremental indexing, where new and updated content is indexed, incoming documents with new keys are added, while incoming documents with existing keys are either merged or overwritten, depending on whether index fields are null or populated.